OpenMDAO/POEMs/POEM_039.md

 ### Partial Derivative Checking

-Hopefully in the vast majority of cases, users will use `partials_method='cs'`, since it is both accurate and fairly easy.
+Hopefully in the vast majority of cases, users will use ExecComp's built-in 'cs' implementation, since it is both accurate and fairly easy.
-It does require some extra care to make sure all methods are complex-safe though, so check_partials data is going to be needed on any ExecComp that includes the use of user registered method which are not known to be complex-safe.
+It does require some extra care to make sure all methods are complex-safe though, so check_partials data is going to be needed on any ExecComp that includes the use of user registered methods which are not known to be complex-safe.

 Currently, OpenMDAO internally skips all ExecComps whenever check_partials is called.
 This skip is reasonable, since the OM team takes ownership of the complex-safe-ness of all the internally registered methods.

 A user might develop a library of additional methods that they know are complex-safe.
-The registration API provides them the opportunity to mark any known-safe methods as such.
+The registration API provides them the opportunity to mark any known-safe methods as such by providing the `complex_safe` argument.
-This prevents excessive output in check partials that would be unneeded noise (which was why ExecComps were excluded in the first place)
+Setting `complex_safe` to True prevents excessive output in check partials that would be unneeded noise (which was why ExecComps were excluded in the first place)

-If a user is just prototyping, or has not otherwise verified the CS-safeness of their method, then it should be included in the check.
+If a user is just prototyping, or has not otherwise verified the CS-safeness of their method, then it will be included in the check.
-For any components that use `partials_method='cs'` and are included in the check_partials, the ExecComp should ensure that the verification method is finite difference.
+For any ExecComps that use complex step and are included in the check_partials, the ExecComp should ensure that the verification method is finite difference.
 This will be done via the `set_check_partial_options` APIs.